implse/Data_Structure_Python/README.md

 Graphs are mathematical structures that represent pairwise relationships between objects.
 A graph is an abstract data structure that represents the relationship between various objects.

-A Graph is a pair V, E, where V is a set of Nodes called Vertices, and E is a collection of connections between vertices called Edges or Links.
+A Graph is a pair V, E, where V is a set of Nodes called Vertices, and E is a collection of connections between Vertices called Edges or Links.

 Definition: